youngist/clean-blog/_posts/2014-09-13-red-tape-remains.md

 layout: post
 headline: The Red Tape Remains: Columbia Students in Solidarity with Sexual Assault Survivors
 maintitle: "The Red Tape Remains: Columbia Students in Solidarity with Sexual Assault Survivors - {Young}ist"
-excerpt: "Yesterday at Columbia University, students held a demo on the steps of Low Hall in solidarity with survivors of sexual assault on their campus."
-contributors:
-  - George Joseph
 categories:
   - editors
 tags: